umass-cs-377/file-io-performance-lab/README.md

 ./benchmark testfile.bin 1024 sequential
 ./benchmark testfile.bin 4096 sequential
 ./benchmark testfile.bin 16384 sequential
-./benchmark testfile.bin 65536 sequential
 ```

 Record the results in the table, then answer the following question:

 - Big or small block size can improve the performance?
-- Why is that?
+Why is that?
+- If the block sizes keep getting bigger and bigger, what do you think will happen to the performance?

 # Step 3: Random vs Sequential Access